-- (b) Tenant shall be entitled to an abatement of Basic Annual Rent with respect to the Second Expansion Premises in an amount equal to seven (7) full months of Basic Annual Rent payable with respect to the Second Expansion Premises, which abatement shall be applied to the period commencing on the first anniversary of the Commencement Date and until such abatement has been entirely applied, except that Tenant shall not be entitled to an abatement of a portion of the Basic Annual Rent in the amount equal to sixty-seven cents (\$0.67) per rentable square feet of the Second Expansion Premises, which amount shall otherwise be paid as required by Section 3.1 above." - 6.
-Amendment to Section 4.1(i).
-Section 4.1(i) of the Lease is hereby deleted in its entirety and replaced with the following: - "Tenant's Proportionate Share" shall mean the percentage derived from the fraction, the numerator of which is the rentable square footage of the Leased Premises, the denominator of which is the rentable square footage of the Building.
-Upon the Commencement Date the Tenant's pro-rata share is 66.667% Notwithstanding the foregoing, if the Building does not have ninety-five percent (95%) occupancy during an entire calendar year, then the variable cost component of "Common Area Expenses" shall be equitably adjusted so that the total amount of Common Area Expenses equals the total amount which would have been paid or incurred by Landlord had the Building been ninety-five percent (95%) occupied for the entire calendar year.
-In no event shall Landlord be entitled to receive from Tenant and any other tenants in the Building an aggregate amount in excess of actual Common Area Expenses incurred by Landlord." - 7.
+- 1. Recitals; Defined Terms.
+The Recitals set forth above are incorporated herein and into the Lease by reference.
+Capitalized terms used but not defined herein shall have their meanings set forth in the Lease. - 2.
+Term of the Lease.
+The term of the Lease commenced on June 1, 2015, and shall expire on March 31, 2027 (the date which is 129 full calendar months plus the partial calendar month, if any, occurring after the First Expansion Premises Commencement Date), and is subject to extension as expressly set forth in the Lease. - 3.
+Omnibus Amendment.
+Any and all other terms and provisions of the Lease are hereby amended and modified wherever necessary, and even though not specifically addressed herein, so as to conform to the amendments set forth in the preceding paragraphs.
+Except as expressly modified and amended hereby, all other terms and conditions of the Lease shall continue in full force and effect. - 4.
 Headings.
 The captions and headings of the various sections of this Amendment are for convenience only and are not to be construed as defining or as limiting in any way the scope or intent of the provisions hereof.
-Wherever the context requires or permits, the singular shall include the plural, the plural shall include the singular, and the masculine, feminine and neuter shall be freely interchangeable. - 8.
-Entire Amendment.
+Wherever the context requires or permits, the singular shall include the plural, the plural shall include the singular, and the masculine, feminine and neuter shall be freely interchangeable.

+- 5. Entire Amendment.
 This Amendment contains all Amendments between the Landlord and Tenant with respect to the matters set forth herein, and no Amendment not contained herein shall be recognized by Landlord and Tenant.
 In the event of any amendment or modification of this Amendment, the amendment or modification shall be in writing signed by Landlord and Tenant in order to be binding upon Landlord and Tenant.
 This Amendment is only for the benefit of Landlord and Tenant, and no third party shall be entitled to rely on the provisions of this Amendment.
-In the event of a conflict between the provisions of this Amendment and the Lease, the provisions of this Amendment shall control. - 9.
+In the event of a conflict between the provisions of this Amendment and the Lease, the provisions of this Amendment shall control. - 6.
 Counterparts.
 This Amendment may be executed in counterparts, each of which shall be deemed an original.
-An executed counterpart of this Amendment transmitted by facsimile shall be equally as effective as a manually executed counterpart. - 10.
+An executed counterpart of this Amendment transmitted by facsimile shall be equally as effective as a manually executed counterpart. - 7.
 Authority.
 Each individual executing this Amendment does thereby represent and warrant to each other person so signing (and to each other entity for which such other person may be signing) that he or she has been duly authorized to deliver this Amendment in the capacity and for the entity set forth where she or he signs.